mosop/cli/README.md

 Command.run # => 0
 ```

-This command just ends after printing its help message. `Command.run` returns 0 as an exit code.
+This command just ends after printing its help message. `Command.run` returns 0.

-To print message to STDERR and exit with an error code, use `:error` option.
+To print a message to STDERR and exit with an error code, use `:error` option.

 ```crystal
 help! error: true
 ```

-If the `:error` option is true, `run` method returns 1 as an exit code.
+If the `:error` option is true, `run` method returns 1.
 To specify a number, use the `:code` option.

 ```crystal
 help! code: 22
 ```

-You can also let it exit with an additional message:
+You can also let a command exit with an additional message:

 ```crystal
 help! message: "You passed an illegal option!
 See help!"